MIP Mission Statement

-The Massachusetts Institute for Psychoanalysis (MIP) was founded in 1987 to provide high quality training in a comparative approach to psychoanalysis to graduate clinicians in all the mental health fields as well as to academic scholars.
-The Institute recognizes psychoanalysis as a rapidly changing field and strives to establish a spirit of questioning and inquiry in its curricula and programs.
+The Massachusetts Institute for Psychoanalysis (MIP) was founded in 1987 to provide high quality training through a comparative approach to psychoanalysis.
+We train graduate clinicians in all the mental health fields as well as to academic scholars.
+MIP recognizes psychoanalysis as a field that has and continues to change.
+We strive to establish a spirit of questioning and inquiry in our curriculum and various programs.
 Committed to the alleviation of human suffering, MIP seeks to expand the application of psychoanalysis to an ever widening, more diverse range of individuals and cultural settings.